apache/zeppelin/scripts/vagrant/zeppelin-dev/README.md

 -->
 ## Vagrant Virtual Machine for Apache Zeppelin

 This script creates a virtual machine that launches a repeatable, known set of core dependencies required for developing Zeppelin.
 It can also be used to run an existing Zeppelin build if you don't plan to build from source.
-For pyspark users, this script also includes several helpful [Python Libraries and one obscure configuration to help with matplotlib plotting inside Zeppelin](#pythonextras)
+For PySpark users, this script includes several helpful [Python Libraries](#python-extras).
+For SparkR users, this script includes several helpful [R Libraries](#r-extras).

 ####Installing the required components to launch a virtual machine.